Ted Kennedy: Aftermath

 True Compass, the memoir that Kennedy worked on throughout his illness, was published three weeks after his death.
-It debuted atop the New York Times Best Seller list and by mid-December 2009 had total sales of some 400,000 copies.
+It debuted atop the New York Times Best Seller list and by mid-December 2009 had sold some 400,000 copies.

 A special election was scheduled for January 19, 2010, for the U.S. Senate seat from Massachusetts left vacant by Kennedy's death.
 Shortly before his death, Kennedy had written to Democratic Governor of Massachusetts Deval Patrick and the Massachusetts legislature, asking them to change state law to allow an appointee to fill a U.S. Senate vacancy for a term expiring upon the special election.
 Kennedy had been instrumental in the prior 2004 alteration of this law to prevent Governor Mitt Romney from appointing a Republican senator should John Kerry's presidential campaign succeed.
 The law was amended, and on September 24, 2009, Paul G. Kirk, former Democratic National Committee chairman and former aide to Kennedy, was appointed to occupy the Senate seat until the completion of the special election.
 Kirk announced that he would not be a candidate in the special election.
 In that election, Republican State Senator Scott Brown won the seat in a stunning upset, ending Democratic control of it going back to 1953.

-Brown's victory ended the 60-vote supermajority in the Senate that the Democrats had held since mid-2009, and appeared to spell the end for health care reform legislation.
-However, Democrats rallied and passed the measure; Speaker Nancy Pelosi, who was instrumental in doing so, credited Kennedy's life work in her closing remarks on the House floor before the final vote.
+Brown's victory ended the 60-vote supermajority in the Senate that the Democrats had held since mid-2009.
+Democrats rallied and passed health care reform legislation; Speaker Nancy Pelosi, who was instrumental in doing so, credited Kennedy in her closing remarks on the House floor before the final vote.
 Kennedy's widow Vicki attended the signing of the Patient Protection and Affordable Care Act, at which both she and President Obama wore blue "Tedstrong" bracelets.
 Congressman Patrick Kennedy brought a copy of a national health insurance bill his father had introduced in 1970 as a gift for the president.
-Patrick Kennedy then laid a note on his father's grave that said, "Dad, the unfinished business is done."
+He laid a note on his father's grave that said, "Dad, the unfinished business is done."
 Patrick's earlier decision not to seek re-election meant that in January 2011, a 64-year-long period in which a Kennedy held Federal elective office came to an end, but resumed in January 2013 (due to the November 2012 election) with Ted's great-nephew, Joseph P. Kennedy III, becoming a member of the House.
 Democratic control of Kennedy's former Senate seat was also regained following Brown's 2012 loss to Elizabeth Warren.